Toyota Dashboard Lights & Symbols

 Safety and Security Indicators

-Toyota cares about your safety with several indicators.
+Toyota cares about your safety with the help of several indicators.
 The door ajar warning lights up if a door is open.
 The seatbelt indicator reminds everyone to buckle up.
+Many of these lights are universal and easy to recognize, no matter what make or model you drive.

 For security, a flashing light shows when your car’s anti-theft system is on.
-This gives you peace of mind when parked.
+This gives you peace of mind when parked and typically appears as a car symbol with a lock, as you may have seen in the chart above.

 Lighting and Fuel Status

 Your dashboard also tells you about your car’s lights and fuel.
 The headlight indicator lights up when your lights are on.
-The high beam indicator reminds you when your bright lights are on.
+The high beam indicator reminds you when your brights are on.

 The low fuel indicator warns you when it’s time to fill up.
 It turns on when you have about 2.9 gallons left.